 - When you make a moral decision, are you more likely to choose an action because you have a duty to perform it, or because doing it is likely to have good consequences for everyone affected?
 Are some actions simply right in and of themselves, or is it because they have good results?
 That is, do you approach ethics as a deontologist or as a consequentialist?

 - As you think about this abstract issue, you will find it helpful to apply the normative theories to specific cases.
 What if rigidly following the rules results in harmful outcomes?
 What if seeking happy consequences would require violation of a rule?
 As you weigh an ethical dilemma, which kind of consideration matters more?

 - Written communication: Written communication should be free of errors that detract from the overall message.

-- APA formatting: References and citations should be formatted according to APA (6th edition) style and formatting.
+- APA formatting: Include a title page and a references page, formatted according to APA (6th edition) style and formatting.

 - Font and font size: Times New Roman, 12-point.

 Who We Are